 Here’s the full list of what you shouldn’t mix white vinegar with when you are cleaning or making cleaning products:

 Mixing vinegar with bleach, or other cleaning products that contain bleach releases toxic chlorine gas.
 This resultant gas can be harmful to your health.
-Chlorine gas exposure, even at low levels and short periods of time, will irritate the eyes, throat, and nose.
+Chlorine gas exposure, even at low levels and for short periods of time, will irritate the eyes, throat, and nose.
 It can also cause coughing and breathing problems.
 More severe exposure can cause chest pain, severe breathing difficulties, pneumonia, and fluid in the lungs, and potentially lead to death.
 In short, keep your bleach well away from vinegar or any homemade cleaning products that contain vinegar.

 Hydrogen peroxide is a great more environmentally friendly disinfectant that I often use around my home.
 However, mixing vinegar with hydrogen peroxide releases peracetic acid.
 This is a corrosive acid that can severely harm your eyes, nose, throat, skin, and lungs.
 Avoid mixing the two together at all costs.